hackolade/docs/Studio/Systemrequirements.md

 &nbsp;

+In particular, in environments with proxies using SSL inspection (Zscalar, BlueCoat, etc.) it is critical that Hackolade be whitelisted to connect properly with SSL/TLS protocols.

+&nbsp;

-Note: Hackolade does not have any kind of telemetry, and no information on application usage is collected.&nbsp; For all details, please consult our [Privacy Policy](<https://hackolade.com/privacy.html> "target=\"\_blank\"").
+**Note:** Hackolade does not have any kind of telemetry, and no information on application usage is collected.&nbsp; For all details, please consult our [Privacy Policy](<https://hackolade.com/privacy.html> "target=\"\_blank\"").